celo-org/celo-proposals/CIPs/cip-draft_mnemonic_error_correcting_codes.md

-With a given selection of `N` and `K`, it will be possible to correct `N-K` symbols at known locations (i.e. when the provided token is not a valid BIP-39 word, or is indicated as missing) and up to `floor(N-K/2)` symbols at known locations (e.g. when word orderings are swapped, or replaced with another valid BIP-39 word).
+With a given selection of `N` and `K`, it will be possible to correct `N-K` symbols at known locations (i.e. when the provided token is not a valid BIP-39 word, or is indicated as missing) and up to `floor(N-K/2)` symbols at unknown locations (e.g. when word orderings are swapped, or replaced with another valid BIP-39 word).
 This is a result of the [Singleton bound](https://en.wikipedia.org/wiki/Singleton_bound).